 Are you a serial houseplant killer?
 I can help you!!

 In nature, some plants grow at the bottom of larger plants, so they only receive dappled or highly diffused light.
-Just like in the wild, many houseplants can thrive in low-light because they can tolerate it.
-Keep in mind that houseplants are basically ongoing science projects, and sometimes things work and sometimes things don’t because there are so many variables when it comes to caring for houseplants.
+However, just like in the wild, many houseplants can thrive in low-light because they can tolerate it.
+Keep in mind that houseplants are basically ongoing science projects.
+Sometimes things work, and sometimes things don’t because there are many variables for caring for houseplants.
 The plants that will do well in low-light rooms will most likely not produce flowers.
 Instead, they will grow slowly and most likely have large green leaves to catch as much light (food) as possible.

 Even if you feel like you’re a houseplant serial killer, I know that you can parent the lushest, most beautiful, and abundant houseplants!
 I’m ROOT-ing for you to make it happen, AND I am happy to share 10 houseplants that are easy to care for and need almost zero sunlight.
 I am passionate about caring for my houseplants, and I hope my advice can help others.

 For those of us without a green thumb, it can feel a little overwhelming to try and choose plants that we won’t accidentally kill.
 But, these houseplants require very little care and can survive in low-light situations or just with a plant light.
-If you are brand new to houseplants, my article about different natural light for plants within our home may be very helpful for choosing the right plant based on the natural light you have in your home.
+If you are brand new to houseplants, my article about different natural lights for plants within our home may be beneficial for choosing the right plants based on the natural light you have in your home.

 The plants that will do well in low-light rooms will most likely not produce flowers.
-They will grow slowly and most likely have large green leaves to catch as much light (food) as possible.
+Instead, they will grow slowly and most likely have large green leaves to catch as much light (food) as possible.

 Lucky Bamboo isn’t bamboo at all.
 The canes, stalks, or stems (whatever you prefer to call them) resemble a bamboo plant’s canes, hence the name.
 It is actually a dracaena.